Stock Rebuilding

 Many stocks are presently below their conservation limits.
 A major factor influencing salmon abundance is increased mortality at sea.
 While the short-term response to a stock failing to exceed its conservation limit may be to reduce or eliminate exploitation, there will generally be a need to develop a programme to evaluate and address the causes of the stock decline.
 In more serious situations, there may be a need for a comprehensive programme of research and management, involving a wide range of management actions undertaken by a number of user groups.

-NASCO has developed guidelines on the use of stock rebuilding programmes.
+NASCO developed guidelines on the use of stock rebuilding programmes in 2004 and updated the guidelines in 2025.
 These guidelines provide guidance on the process of establishing a Stock Rebuilding Programme (SRP) and what such a plan might contain.
 They also provide a link between several other guidance documents developed by NASCO in relation to the application of the Precautionary Approach.

 Resolutions, Agreements and Guidelines